vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 To demonstrate this synergy of advanced data orchestration and AI-driven insight, this article provides a comprehensive blueprint for constructing an end-to-end data analysis pipeline.
 We will learn about the essentials of the Riot Games API to acquire League of Legends data, make use of the power of Dynamic Task Mapping within Airflow—showcasing its modern capabilities—and then deploy the **Airflow AI SDK**.
 This will empower **Google's Gemini** to distill raw match data into a sophisticated, AI-generated champion performance tier list.
 We will not only build a functional system but also discover and highlight key advancements introduced in Airflow 3, showcasing how they redefine what's possible in intelligent data processing.
 With this article, you will be inspired to leave a few things behind.

-# Assembling Your Workshop: Environment Setup
+# 🛠️ Assembling Your Workshop: Environment Setup

 For simplicity, we are using a local Airflow environment with Docker and [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview/) (install via `brew install astro`), which is an effective way to start Airflow projects.

 {: .note}
-_New in Airflow 3: With the release of Airflow 3, the Astro CLI will start an Airflow 3 environment per default, which makes exploring the new major release easy and convenient._
+_New in Airflow 3: With the release of Airflow 3, the Astro CLI will start an Airflow 3 environment by default, which makes exploring the new major release easy and convenient._

 ## The new Airflow 3 Architecture